NingWang1990/pyiron_pyprismatic/README.md

 # pyiron_pyprismatic
-a wrapper run pyprismatic in pyiron
+a wrapper to run pyprismatic in pyiron